garthg/backbash/README.md

 =====

 1. Create the list of file globs to be backed up.
-Edit a file like sources.txt to specify all inclusion and exclusion globs.
+Edit a file like sources_example.txt to specify all inclusion and exclusion globs.
 The syntax is as follows:
  - Any line beginning with # is ignored.
  - To include a glob, add a line with "I " followed by the glob, like:
    `I /path/to/include/*.txt`.